siriusnottin/os/NOTES.md

 #### Steps to install Xcode

-Here's the steps to install Xcode, according to Perpexitly.ai:
+Here's the steps to install Xcode, according to Perplexity.ai:

 1. Visit the Apple Developer website (https://developer.apple.com/download/all/).
 2. Sign in with your Apple ID.
 You don't need a paid developer account; a free Apple ID is sufficient.